 Instead, look for opportunities to praise her for who she is and what she does, not how she looks.

 When she tells you about what field she studies or works in, you can point out its challenges and say, “You must be really…” then fill in the blank with whatever traits are necessary for her field: smart, hard-working, patient, organized, etc.

 Look for ways to compliment her on things other than her looks and she’ll recognize you as a man whose appreciation runs more than skin deep.

 Compliment your date honestly and sincerely.

 Not only is this a great way to make a person feel good (which, as noted in Tip #1, should be one of your goals), it’s an easy way to convey your confidence and bolster her perception of you.

 3. Don’t Defer the Date Planning

-This is a mistake a lot of guys make when they first start dating, and it’s an understandable one.
+This is a mistake a lot of guys make when they first start gaining traction on a dating app, and it’s an understandable one.